-The NMFS and the ADFG collect fishery data and conduct fishery independent surveys to assess the P. cod fisheries and ecosystems in GOA and BSAI areas.
-Stock Assessment and Fishery Evaluation (SAFE) reports (e.g. Thompson; Thompson and Palsson; Barbeaux et al., all 2018) provide complete descriptions of the data collected and used in the annual assessments, used to determine stock status and harvest recommendations for the Alaskan P. cod stocks.
+NMFS and ADFG collect fishery data and conduct fishery independent surveys to assess the Pacific cod fisheries and ecosystems in GOA and BSAI areas.
+SAFE reports (Thompson et al. 2019; Thompson and Thorson 2019; Barbeaux et al. 2019) provide complete descriptions of the data collected and used in the annual assessments, used to determine stock status and harvest recommendations for the Alaskan Pacific cod stocks.
 For these fisheries, there is a well-established system that allows for the production, maintenance, regular update, and verification of statistical data.
-Reporting of commercial catch from both state and federally managed fisheries is done through the Catch Accounting System (CAS), a multi-agency (NMFS, IPHC and ADFG) system that centrally collates landings data from shore-based processing and landings operations as well as retained catch observations from individual vessels.
+Reporting of commercial catch from both state and federally managed fisheries is done through the Catch Accounting System, a multi-agency (NMFS, International Pacific Halibut Commission, and ADFG) system that centrally collates landings data from shore-based processing and landings operations as well as retained catch observations from individual vessels.
 Catch reports for previous years can be found on the NMFS and ADFG websites.
-The Alaska Fisheries Information Network (AKFIN) maintains an analytic database of both state and federal commercial fisheries data in Alaska and provides that data in usable formats.
+The Alaska Fisheries Information Network maintains an analytic database of both state and federal commercial fisheries data in Alaska and provides that data in usable formats.

-All data from the state and federally managed P. cod fisheries are included in the stock assessments.
-Relative to commercial catch, there is minimal recreational, personal use, or subsistence fishing for P. cod in Alaskan waters, and all estimates of such catches compiled by ADFG are included in the assessment catch data.
-Smaller scale fisheries managed by ADFG and BOF are controlled with specified Guideline Harvest Level (GHL) and other regulations, such as closed areas around Steller sea lion rookeries.
+All data from the state and federally managed Pacific cod fisheries are included in the stock assessments.
+Relative to commercial catch, there is minimal recreational, personal use, or subsistence fishing for Pacific cod in Alaskan waters, and all estimates of such catches compiled by ADFG are included in the assessment catch data.
+Smaller scale fisheries managed by ADFG and BOF are controlled with specified GHL and other regulations, such as closed areas around Steller sea lion rookeries.

-Amendment 86 to the FMP of the BSAI and Amendment 76 to the FMP of the GOA established the new North Pacific Groundfish and Halibut Observer Program (NPGHOP), and all vessels fishing for groundfish in federal Alaskan waters are required to carry observers, at their own expense, for at least a portion of their fishing time.
-Data gathered in the NPGHOP cover all biological information from commercial fisheries, including catch weights (landings and discards), catch demographics (species composition, length, sex and age) and interactions with species such as sharks, rays, seabirds, marine mammals and other species with limited or no commercial value.
-NMFS and the NPFMC have developed at-sea Electronic Monitoring (EM) to integrate video monitoring into the Observer Program to improve data collection.
-On August 8, 2017 NMFS published a final rule to integrate electronic monitoring into the North Pacific Observer Program (Ganz et al. 2018).
-Observer coverage in the EBS P. cod fishery has been at or near 100% for the past several years, while in the GOA, lower coverage rates exist.
-Detailed annual reports (e.g. AFSC 2018; Ganz et al. 2018) from the Observer Program can be found on NMFS website, and provide extensive information on the NPGHOP, including observer deployments, coverage rates, data collections, etc.
+Amendment 86 to the FMP of the BSAI and Amendment 76 to the FMP of the GOA established the new North Pacific Groundfish and Halibut Observer Program, and all vessels fishing for groundfish in federal Alaskan waters are required to carry observers, at their own expense, for at least a portion of their fishing time.
+Data gathered in the Observer Program cover all biological information from commercial fisheries, including catch weights (landings and discards), catch demographics (species composition, length, sex and age) and interactions with species such as sharks, rays, seabirds, marine mammals and other species with limited or no commercial value.
+NMFS and the Council have developed at-sea electronic monitoring to integrate video monitoring into the Observer Program to improve data collection.
+On August 8, 2017, NMFS published a final rule to integrate electronic monitoring into the Observer Program (Ganz et al. 2018).
+Observer coverage in the EBS Pacific cod fishery has been at or near 100% for the past several years, while in the GOA, lower coverage rates exist.
+Detailed annual reports (e.g., Alaska Fisheries Science Center and Alaska Regional Office 2019; Ganz et al. 2018) from the Observer Program can be found on NMFS website, and provide extensive information on the Observer Program, including observer deployments, coverage rates, data collections, etc.

 Vessels less than 40 ft. are in the no-selection pool for observer coverage.
-However, in P. cod fisheries, the amount of P. cod taken by vessels < 40 ft.
+However, in Pacific cod fisheries, the amount of Pacific cod taken by vessels <40 ft.
 LOA was less than 1% of the total catch in recent years.